Kyslik/column-sortable/README.md

 See configuration file (`config/columnsortable.php`) yourself and make adjustments as you wish.

-#### Config in few words
+### Config in few words

-Sortablelink blade extension distinguishes between "types" (numeric, amount, alpha) and applies different class for each of them.
+Sortablelink blade extension distinguishes between "types" (numeric, amount and alpha) and applies different class for each of them.
 See following snippet:

 ```
 'columns' => [